axodotdev/axomdbook/README.md

 Ideally this will be generated for you by our tools, but for now here's an isolated demo where it can be tested.

+The licensing of mdbook [is MPL 2.0](https://github.com/rust-lang/mdBook/blob/master/LICENSE), so presumably the base theme we're modifying is also under that license.
+Our modifications will probably also be under that license for simplicity, or the usual dual MIT/Apache if that's allowed (gotta double-check how that works...).

 # Usage